The American Mercury: Mencken's departure

 Mencken retired as editor of the magazine at the end of 1933.
 His chosen successor was economist and literary critic Henry Hazlitt.
-Differences with the publisher, Alfred A. Knopf Sr., however, led Hazlitt to resign after four months.
+Differences with the publisher, Alfred A. Knopf Sr., led Hazlitt to resign after four months.
 The American Mercury was next edited by Mencken's former assistant Charles Angoff.

 In January 1935, The American Mercury was purchased from Alfred A. Knopf, Inc., by Lawrence E. Spivak.
 The magazine's longtime business manager, Spivak announced that he would take an active role as publisher.
 Paul Palmer, former Sunday editor of the New York World, replaced Angoff as editor, and playwright Laurence Stallings was named literary editor.